 - Speed and Accessibility: Fintech lenders leverage AI and big data to assess creditworthiness, often providing loans to businesses that traditional lenders may overlook.
 These lenders utilize advanced credit risk assessment techniques, incorporating AI and big data to evaluate borrowers’ creditworthiness comprehensively.

 Case Study: Consider a small retail business that needed quick capital to take advantage of a bulk purchasing opportunity.
 Traditional banks required extensive paperwork and weeks to process the loan.
-Still, a fintech lender approved the loan within hours, allowing the business to capitalize on the opportunity and boost profits.
+Still, a fintech lender approved the loan within hours, helping the business purchase inventory or buy equipment quickly and boost profits.

 2. Crowdfunding as a Viable Funding Source

 Crowdfunding has moved from a niche fundraising method to a mainstream financing option for small businesses.
 Platforms like Kickstarter, Indiegogo, and GoFundMe enable entrepreneurs to raise capital from a large pool of individual investors.
-Unlike traditional business loans, crowdfunding allows entrepreneurs to raise capital without incurring debt.
+Unlike traditional small business loans or a standard business loan, crowdfunding allows entrepreneurs to raise capital without incurring debt.

 Why It Matters: